arangrhie/merfin/README.md

 ```

 During installation, `meryl` and `meryl-utility` are cloned as submodules, and `meryl`, `merfin` will be installed under `merfin/build/bin/`.
+Installation will take less than a minute on a typical computer.

 * Recommended: [GenomeScope 2.0](https://github.com/tbenavi1/genomescope2.0) for polishing and assembly evaluation

 ## Running Merfin

-A more detailed WIKI with examples can be found [here](https://github.com/arangrhie/merfin/wiki/Best-practices-for-Merfin).
-Please read it through before running Merfin.
+_[More details with examples and expected run times can be found in the WIKI](https://github.com/arangrhie/merfin/wiki/Best-practices-for-Merfin).
+Please read it through before running Merfin._

 Merfin can be used to: